Piccolo (Dragon Ball): Dragon Ball

+Dragon Ball Z

 Five years later, Piccolo teams up with Goku to defeat his older brother Raditz.
-Piccolo is able to defeat Raditz, but at the cost of Goku's life, as Piccolo's move Makankōsappō cuts through both Saiyans.
+Piccolo defeats Raditz, but at the cost of Goku's life, as Piccolo's move Makankōsappō cuts through both Saiyans.
 Piccolo's subsequent conversation with the dying Raditz, in which he reveals that the Dragon Balls can resurrect, is broadcast.
-Piccolo remains amazed with the powers from Gohan and trains him in preparation to fight against the two Saiyans who will invade Earth.
+Piccolo remains amazed by Gohan's powers and trains him to prepare for the fight against the two Saiyans who will invade Earth.
 As the year goes by, Piccolo starts to change as he spends time training Gohan, slowly beginning to bond with him.
 When the Saiyans arrive a year later, Piccolo discovers his heritage from the planet Namek.
 In the fight against Nappa, Piccolo sacrifices himself to protect Gohan from the attack, resulting in the deaths of both himself and Kami.
 After the Saiyans are defeated, Gohan and the survivors travel to Piccolo's homeworld, Namek, to revive those who died against the Saiyans with the Namekian Dragon Balls.
-In the meantime, Piccolo trains in the afterlife with Kaiō-sama.
+In the meantime, Piccolo trains in the afterlife with King Kai.
 Piccolo is resurrected on planet Namek to help Goku and others defeat the evil Frieza.
 He takes this time to merge with the beaten Namekian called Nail, giving Piccolo a power increase.
 The power increase allows him to go head-to-head with Frieza's second transformation.
 However, the plan fails as Frieza reveals the full extent of his powers.
-In Frieza's following fight with Goku, who tries charging a Genki-dama to defeat him, Piccolo assists him alongside Gohan and Krillin.
-Once Frieza emerges from the impact of the Genki-dama unscathed, Piccolo is severely injured by Frieza with a shot to the chest.
+In Frieza's following fight with Goku, who tries charging a Genki-Dama to defeat him, Piccolo assists him alongside Gohan and Krillin.
+Once Frieza emerges from the impact of the Genki-Dama unscathed, Piccolo is severely injured by Frieza with a shot to the chest.
 Piccolo is later teleported off the planet to safety on Earth and, after regaining consciousness, declines to return to a new version of Namek as he wishes to protect Gohan and become stronger while remaining on Earth.